SHIT FOR BRAINS

 I snap his briefs’ waistband.
 The whole tree is shaking as we get each other off a second time.
 We cum simultaneously.
 After which our whistles ring out in the neighborhood, followed by the howling of local dogs.
 Instead of settling back into a cuddle, I jump up, holding Jack.
 We move to a more hidden tree branch.
 We are all monkeys.

 Back in my room, Jack remains in the window, the newest lost boy.
 We talk through the plot for the next day’s English class.
 Having the quotes to work with will be the guide about which way Will’s romances are going.
 Jack will sing and play the actual sonnets while the other characters can ad lib lines on their own.
 Mr. Clark will be shaking his head.
-Maybe I’ll be missed.
+Maybe I am missed.

 This goes on for several weeks, until it’s time for a full rehearsal.
 I beg Dad to let me off restriction so I can direct and figure out my lines.
 He just yells at me, ending with …”shit for brains.”
-Finally after Mom bakes him his special peach pie, it’s allowed that the rehearsal can be in our back yard.
+Finally after Mom bakes him his special peach pie, it is allowed that the rehearsal can be in our back yard.
 I still have to remain in my room.

 Trying to direct the chaos from my window, I fail to notice an adult visitor has entered the room.